IdemoLab/DataValidation/README.md

 - **Ports:**
   - MQTT: 1883
   - Websockets: 80 (if configured)
+- **Version:** No specific version tag is specified.
+It defaults to the `latest` version.
 - **GitHub:** [Eclipse Mosquitto GitHub](https://github.com/eclipse/mosquitto)
 - **Docker Hub:** [Mosquitto Docker Hub](https://hub.docker.com/_/eclipse-mosquitto)

 ### Node-RED
 Node-RED is a programming tool for wiring together hardware devices, APIs, and online services in new and interesting ways.
 It provides a browser-based editor that makes it easy to wire together flows using the wide range of nodes in the palette that can be deployed to its runtime in a single click.
 - **Port:** 1880
+- **Version:** No specific version tag is specified.
+It defaults to the `latest` version.
 - **GitHub:** [Node-RED GitHub](https://github.com/node-red/node-red)
 - **Docker Hub:** [Node-RED Docker Hub](https://hub.docker.com/r/nodered/node-red)

 ### pgAdmin
 pgAdmin is a web-based administration tool for PostgreSQL.
 It allows you to manage PostgreSQL 9.2 and above from the web.
 - **Port:** 5050
+- **Version:** No specific version tag is specified.
+It defaults to the `latest` version.
 - **GitHub:** [pgAdmin GitHub](https://github.com/postgres/pgadmin4)
 - **Docker Hub:** [pgAdmin Docker Hub](https://hub.docker.com/r/dpage/pgadmin4)

 ### TimescaleDB
 TimescaleDB is an open-source database designed to make SQL scalable for time-series data.
 It is packaged as a PostgreSQL extension and thus fully compatible with PostgreSQL and the rich ecosystem of Postgres tools.
 - **Port:** 5432
+- **Version:** `pg16-all-amd64` - This tag specifies the PostgreSQL 16 compatible version of TimescaleDB with a high availability configuration.
 - **GitHub:** [TimescaleDB GitHub](https://github.com/timescale/timescaledb)
 - **Docker Hub:** [TimescaleDB Docker Hub](https://hub.docker.com/r/timescale/timescaledb-ha), exact version: `timescale/timescaledb-ha:pg16-all-amd64`